visgl/deck.gl-community/docs/README.md

 If you have a new module that you think could fit into this repository, please start by opening a GitHub issue to start a discussion, or reach out in the OpenJS slack.
 Note that for a new module you will also be asked to asses what level of maintenance you will be able to provide over the longer term.

+## Maintainers

+We are always looking for long-term or short-term maintainers.
+If you'd like to work on one of these modules, even if only temporarily, the Open Visualization team is ready to welcome and support you.

 ## Governance